sayurimizuguchi/chat-bot/README.md

 ## New Release
 * Before: Current implementation doesn't support branching dialogs since it doesn't track the state of the conversation.
 Consult the documentation and build more complex bot: https://www.ibm.com/watson/developercloud/conversation/api/v1/
-* Now: Conversation flow works perfectly!
+* Now: Conversation flow works perfectly with branching dialogs!